angus-mackenzie/TOA/TOA3.md

     * Suggests generating each and every element of the problem's domain
 * Method
     1. Construct a way of listing all potential solutions to the problem in a systematic manner
-        * All Solutions one by one (disqualifying infeasible ones) keeping track of the best one found so far
+    2. Evaluate all Solutions one by one (disqualifying infeasible ones) keeping track of the best one found so far
-        * When search ends, announce the winner
+    3. When search ends, announce the winner
-# Travelling Salesman Problem
+## Travelling Salesman Problem
 * Problem
     * Given n cities with known distances between each pair
     * Find the shortest tour that passes through all the cities exactly once before returning to the starting city